 At this moment, when the country is deeply preoccupied with a major national election, Monument to the Unelected serves as a reminder of the country’s collective political road not taken.
-It does not reflect any particular political viewpoint or endorse any specific party.
+It does not reflect any particular political viewpoint or endorse any specific party, but does highlight the US history for peaceful transition of power.
 Monument to the Unelected has been exhibited nationally during the past three presidential election cycles, usually spanning a period before and after the election that allows for the addition the losing candidate’s name.

-This election cycle the work will be shown in four locations nationwide simultaneously – Pace, New York,, Catharine Clark Gallery, San Francisco; Scottsdale Museum of Contemporary Art (SMoCA), and Grand Central Art Center.
-In the last two instances, “Monument” will be installed in the front yards of residential homes.
+This election cycle the work will be shown in seven locations nationwide simultaneously – PACE, New York; Catharine Clark Gallery, San Francisco; MOCA Cleveland and Transformer Station, OH; Scottsdale Museum of Contemporary Art (SMoCA), AZ; Abrahamson Family Trust of Madison, WI; Roots Community Health Center, Oakland; and Grand Central Art Center.
+In the last three instances, “Monument” will be installed in the front yards of residential homes.

 GCAC expresses our sincere gratitude to Deb and Jon Webb for providing their front lawn as installation site for the 2020 showing of Monument to the Unelected.
 We thank visiting patrons for your respect to the Webb’s property, their neighbors and surrounding neighborhood, and the work included in the installation.